TA9IO/React-firebase-RTK-starter/README.md

-# React-firebase-redux_toolkit-beta
+# React-firebase-RTK template (BETA)
-just a beta some bugs need to be fixed ( not tested yet ) more hooks will be added soon
+just a beta some bugs need to be fixed ( not tested yet 1) more hooks will be added soon